 However, users should also be aware of IV type hypersensitivity reactions (delayed contact allergies), often caused by chemical accelerators used in manufacturing.
 Allergen Safety is critical: modern soft nitrile gloves are often accelerator-free and hypoallergenic.

-Overall, both nitrile and latex gloves can be effective in preventing the transmission of infectious materials.
+Both nitrile and latex gloves can be effective in preventing the transmission of infectious materials.
 The best choice for you will depend on your specific needs and any allergies you may have.

 What are vinyl gloves?
-(The Budget Option)

 Vinyl gloves are low-priced, easily replaceable gloves situated for fast workforces such as restaurants.
 They are produced from a petroleum-based material called PVC (polyvinyl chloride), which is easy to source.
 It offers the least amount of protection and frames itself as a convenience in terms of money and accessibility.
 In simple words, they are less durable than the others.

-Advantages of Vinyl gloves:
+Advantages of Vinyl gloves

 - Non-allergic – Scraping off the necessity of having latex, vinyl gloves are latex-free.
 This makes vinyl gloves an easy and inclusive option for everyone.